paulround2tele/studio/src/lib/api-client/docs/CampaignsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **deleteCampaign**
-> CampaignOperationResponse deleteCampaign()
+> deleteCampaign()

-Permanently deletes a campaign and all its associated data
+Deletes a campaign and all associated data

 ### Example